 Appreciation (reflection) phase

 Following on from a point of sexual satiety, or peak satisfaction, many people find that the major personal and relationship benefits of sex occur during the period of “after-play” during which couples may continue to take pleasure from the sexual experience and from the closeness they feel to their partner at that point.
 This too is a sexual activity, although it is not focused on increasing desire and arousal but on savouring the experience together.
 The exact form that this will take will depend on the expectations and preferences of each partner, but it can be a powerful contributor to the overall sense of satisfaction that individuals get from the experience.
 Even when sex has not been as satisfactory as was hoped, or has been actively disappointing, the comfort and closeness of after-play can ameliorate disappointment, whatever the experience has been.
-In contrast, where after-play is experienced as unwelcome, either because it is perceived as too emotionally distant, or inconsiderate, or, on occasion, too intimate for comfort (as is sometimes the case in casual sexual encounters), then it is likely to contribute to dissatisfaction.
+In contrast, where after-play is experienced as inadequate, for example because it is perceived as too emotionally distant or as inconsiderate, or, perhaps, too intimate for comfort (as is sometimes the case in casual sexual encounters), then it is likely to contribute to dissatisfaction.

 The following questions are designed to help you understand better what makes sex rewarding or dissatisfying: